mindis/multimap/docs/overview.md

 "c" -> [18, 19, 20], [21, 22, 23], [24, free]
 ```

 At runtime only the last block of each list is held in memory used as a write buffer.
-Preceding blocks are written to disk as soon as they are filled up (which might be recognized only by the next put operation), replaced by an id for later referencing.
-A single value can span multiple blocks if it does not fit into the last one.
+Preceding blocks are written to disk as soon as they are filled up, replaced by an id for later referencing.
+A single value might span multiple blocks if it does not fit into the last one.
 The schema now shows the structure that actually remains in memory.

 ```
 "a" -> b1, [4, 5, 6]